 Victoria International Airport releases new rules for COVID-19

-The Victoria International Airport has outlined some of the new safety measures its using during the COVID-19 pandemic: (Victoria International Airport / Facebook)
+The interior of the Victoria International Airport, one of the airports receiving the funding.
+(Victoria International Airport / Facebook)

 VICTORIA -- As B.C. enters Phase 3 of its restart plan and travel restrictions are eased across the province, the Victoria International Airport has released information on some of the new steps it’s taking to help protect the health of passengers and employees.

 The new measures, which are based on guidelines created by the International Civil Aviation Organization and the International Air Transport Association, include the mandatory use of face masks at all times, dedicated one-way entrances and exits from the terminal and limiting entry to passengers with valid tickets and employees only, unless a passenger needs someone to accompany them for extra assistance.

 Other measures include physical distancing signs and markers on the ground, Plexiglas barriers at all service areas, like check-in and departure gate counters, and a supply of personal protective equipment for purchase.

 The airport has also expanded its cleaning practices, with 60 new hand sanitation stations installed across the airport.
 High-touch areas are now being cleaned more frequently with a probiotic textile spray.

 The airport is also requesting that passengers pick up their bags and exit the terminal immediately after landing.